zqx1392/hello-world/README.md

-Clean cloth TODAY

 reserve boat and train, check concise date and credit card usage on each Hotel

-Confirm Auto payment

 ouka(practice) -> rance quest -> rokushimai -> SEなれる

-Mail from mihoichi san

-Mail to KE about 5/1 is freaking holiday for company

 jdrama

 Kitakami and another tohoku place

-VN discord

 NieR:Automata